-They include more information in the Tweet but simplify what their value proposition is right above the “install” button: “Books in 15 minutes.”
+They include more information in the Tweet but simplify their value proposition right above the “install” button: “Books in 15 minutes.”
 It’s worth leaning into your value proposition when character count space is confined.

 7-Eleven used its advertising budget to create a professional commercial for their app install ad.
 They’re also in partnership with a film studio to promote an upcoming Pokémon movie.
 It’s a brilliant strategy: taking advantage of a popular film franchise to entice their existing fan base to download the 7-Eleven app.